 Banksia – named in honour of Joseph Banks (1743 – 1820), famous naturalist and botanist on the Endeavour and other expeditions, and President of the Royal Society for over 40 years.
 The genus was named in his honour by Linnaeus filius (Carl von Lynne – the Younger, son of the famous Carl von Lynne (Linneaus)).

-plagiocarpa – Greek – plagio (πλάγιο) meaning “oblique” and -carpa (καρπός / καρπa) meaning “fruit” referring to the up-turned oblique or wedge-shaped follicles of the species.
+plagiocarpa – Greek – plagio (πλάγιο) meaning “oblique” and carpa from Greek karpos / karpa (καρπός / καρπa) meaning “fruit” – referring to the up-turned oblique or wedge-shaped follicles of the species.

-Not considered to be at risk in the wild.
-However, is considered rare and confined.
+This species is not considered to be at risk of extinction in the wild.
+However, is considered rare and geographically-confined.

 Gardening with Angus – Banksia plagiocarpa profile page https://www.gardeningwithangus.com.au/banksia-plagiocarpa-hinchinbrook-banksia/